Tools4everBV/HelloID-Conn-SA-Sync-EXO-SharedMailbox-FullAccess-Users-To-ResourceOwner-Groupmemberships/README.md

 5. Click on the `Save` button to save the API key.
 6. Go to the `Manage portal > Automation > Variable library` section and confim that the auto variables specified in the [connection settings](#connection-settings) are available.

 ### Installing the Microsoft Exchange Online PowerShell V3.1 module
 Since we use the cmdlets from the Microsoft Exchange Online PowerShell module, it is required this module is installed and available for the service account.
 Please follow the [Microsoft documentation on how to install the module](https://learn.microsoft.com/en-us/powershell/exchange/exchange-online-powershell-v2?view=exchange-ps#install-and-maintain-the-exchange-online-powershell-module).

-### Getting the Azure AD graph API access
+### Getting the Microsoft Entra ID graph API access
-#### Creating the Azure AD App Registration and certificate
+#### Creating the Microsoft Entra ID App Registration and certificate
 > _The steps below are based on the [Microsoft documentation](https://docs.microsoft.com/en-us/powershell/exchange/app-only-auth-powershell-v2?view=exchange-ps) as of the moment of release.
 The Microsoft documentation should always be leading and is susceptible to change.
 The steps below might not reflect those changes._
 > >**Please note that our steps differ from the current documentation as we use Access Token Based Authentication instead of Certificate Based Authentication**

 #### Application Registration
-The first step is to register a new **Azure Active Directory Application**.
+The first step is to register a new **Microsoft Entra ID Application**.
 The application is used to connect to Exchange and to manage permissions.

-* Navigate to **App Registrations** in Azure, and select “New Registration” (**Azure Portal > Azure Active Directory > App Registration > New Application Registration**).
+* Navigate to **App Registrations** in Microsoft Entra ID, and select “New Registration” (**Microsoft Entra Portal > Microsoft Entra ID > App Registration > New Application Registration**).
 * Next, give the application a name.
 In this example we are using “**ExO PowerShell CBA**” as application name.
 * Specify who can use this application (**Accounts in this organizational directory only**).
 * Specify the Redirect URI.
 You can enter any url as a redirect URI value.
 In this example we used http://localhost because it doesn't have to resolve.